redox-os/rfcs/text/0000-userspace-signals.md

 manager has been suggested as a way for the kernel to only abstract _contexts_, and let that manager define _threads_, _processes_, _sessions_, and _process groups_.

+## Memory orderings

+Acquire-Release should be sufficient.
+TODO